 01 of 05

 A sure-to-please Valentine's Day party is one that mixes cookies and a child's creativity.
-All you need to get started are some basic sugar cookies baked into fun valentine shapes such as hearts and "Xs" and "Os," some pastry bags filled with pink, white, and red icing, and—the most important ingredient—a child's imagination.
+You will need basic sugar cookies baked in Valentine shapes such as hearts and "Xs" and "Os," pastry bags filled with pink, white, and red icing, sprinkles, colored sugar, and other cookie adornments.
+Kids will love getting creative and constructive as they strive to create edible works of art.
+Be sure to take photos as these treats may not last long.
+You could have prizes for the prettiest, funniest, most colorful, or most classic decorated cookies.

 02 of 05

 Another fun idea for a Valentine's Day celebration is a craft-making party.
 The hardest part is deciding what type of crafts you want to make with the children.
 There are virtually hundreds of crafts to choose from.
 Consider the age of the children, their ability level, then decide which crafts you want to make.
 Then, get some supplies, and let the children's imagination run wild.
-To get you started with a few ideas, check out these ideas for a heart wreath, Valentine's Day cards, or tissue paper flowers.
+To get you started with a few ideas, think of making a heart wreath, Valentine's Day cards, or tissue paper flowers.

 03 of 05